Celebrating Black Health and Wellness

 Dr. LaKeeya Tucker

-LaKeeya Tucker, D.O., made history in 2020 as the first African American to be elected as Chief of Staff-Elect for Sparrow Hospital.
-She will become Sparrow Hospital’s Chief of Staff in 2022.
+Dr. LaKeeya Tucker made history in 2020 as the first African American to be elected to serve a two-year term as Chief of Staff Elect for Sparrow Hospital.
+And in 2022, she became Sparrow Hospital’s Chief of Staff.

-Dr. Tucker aspires to continue making a difference in the lives of others through education about being healthy and continually giving back to those in need.
+Dr. Tucker aspires to continue making a difference in the lives of others through education about being healthy, and continually giving back to those who are in need.

 Dr. Alane M. Laws-Barker